-- ☐ Breathing air in and around the home which has been contaminated with trichloroethylene vapors from shower water or household products such as spot removers and typewriter correction fluid. - ☐ Drinking, swimming, or showering in water that has been contaminated with trichloroethylene. - ☐ Contact with soil contaminated with trichloroethylene, such as near a hazardous waste site. - □ Contact with the skin or breathing contaminated air while manufacturing trichloroethylene or using it at work to wash paint or grease from skin or equipment.
+□ Breathing air in and around the home which has been contaminated with trichloroethylene vapors from shower water or household products such as spot removers and typewriter correction fluid.

+□ Drinking, swimming, or showering in water that has been contaminated with trichloroethylene.

+□ Contact with soil contaminated with trichloroethylene, such as near a hazardous waste site.

+such as hear a hazardous waste site.

+• Contact with the skin or breathing contaminated air while manufacturing trichloroethylene or using it at work to wash paint or grease from skin or equipment.